adventures-in/projects_summary/README.md

-# adventures-in
+# projects

-Information for the Adventures-In community.
+Shared projects by the Adventures-In community.

 Join us at a [Meetup](https://www.meetup.com/Adventures-in-Flutter-Firebase) or chat on our [Discord]() (to be released soon, for now you can get an invite at a Meetup).